mafiascum/automated-signup-server/CONTRIBUTING.md

 **Do not commit a production secret to the repo**.
 Use environment variables instead.

 Test everything.
 While tests might seem useless, they are our only tool against technical debt and regression.
-Testing safeguards your code while still allowing others to edit it and add on to it.
+Testing safeguards your code's functionality while still allowing others to edit it and add on to it.

 Spread out logic.
 Don't put logic in the controller that should be in the view or model.

 Only test what the controller does in a controller spec.
-Don't waste time testing CanCanCan functionality.
+Don't waste time testing what CanCanCan does.

+The only way you're going to learn is by diving in.
+Don't be scared of messing up, it happens to everyone.
+Remember, failing is gaining experience.
+Making mistakes is essential to growth.